lead-harmony-lab/Tutorial-BluetoothExampleAndroidApp/README.md

-# Tutorial Code for Android Bluetooth app
+# Tutorial Code for Android Bluetooth App
+This is a working copy of the example tutorial code featured on the [CodingWithMitch YouTube channel](https://www.youtube.com/watch?v=y8R2C86BIUc&list=PLgCYzUzKIBE8KHMzpp6JITZ2JxTgWqDH2).
+This code has been extended to include initialization code from a tutorial featured on Harry's Developer Blog and to include command code from Boldi Zopcsak's Android Bluetooth tutorial.